akeneo/pim-docs/contributing/report_bug.rst

 Enterprise Edition
 ------------------

-* Raise an issue by using your Service Desk Account.
+* Raise an issue by using your Service Desk Account
 * Our support team will handle your request